Technical Question Answering across Tasks and Domains: Research Problem

 \section{Research Problem}

 In the technical support domain, suppose we have a set of questions $\mathcal{Q}$ and a large collection of documents $\mathcal{D}$.
 For each question $Q \in \mathcal{Q}$, we aim at finding a relevant document $D \in \mathcal{D}$ and extracting the snippet answer $S = (D_{start}, D_{end})$ in the document $D$.
 Note that the answer may not exist, and so, the relevant document may not exist, either.
-This QA problem setting is similar with the setting of open-domain QA~\cite{chen2017reading}, which consists of two NLP sub-tasks, document retrieval and reading comprehension.
-First, document retrieval aims at selecting relevant documents from a large set of candidates to a given query.
-Formally speaking, a retriever $ R: (Q, \mathcal{D}) \rightarrow \mathcal{D}_{F}$ is a function that takes as input a question $Q$ and a corpus $\mathcal{D}$ and returns a much smaller filter set of documents $\mathcal{D}_{F} \in \mathcal{D}$, where $ |\mathcal{D}_F| = k \ll |\mathcal{D}|$.
-Second, the goal of reading comprehension (RC) is to extract the answer from each selected document.
-Given a pair of question $Q \in \mathcal{Q}$ and document $D \in \mathcal{D}_{F}$, RC is to predict the answer represented as a snippet $S=(D_{start}, D_{end})$ derived from the document.
-It can be considered as a multi-class span classification task.
 All predicted snippets are ranked by a specific span score calculation method, and (usually) the top-1\footnote{Since technical domain RC is extremely difficult, we also evaluate performance on top-5 predictions in our experiments.} answer span is chosen to answer the given question.